-- 117 An entity shall disclose its significant accounting policies comprising: - (a) the measurement basis (or bases) used in preparing the financial statements, and

-(b) the other accounting policies used that are relevant to an understanding of the financial statements.

-118 It is important for an entity to inform users of the measurement basis or bases used in the financial statements (for example, historical cost, current cost, net realisable value, fair value or recoverable amount) because the basis on which an entity prepares the financial statements significantly affects users' analysis.
+- 117 An entity shall disclose its significant accounting policies comprising: - (a) the measurement basis (or bases) used in preparing the financial statements, and - (b) the other accounting policies used that are relevant to an understanding of the financial statements. - 118 It is important for an entity to inform users of the measurement basis or bases used in the financial statements (for example, historical cost, current cost, net realisable value, fair value or recoverable amount) because the basis on which an entity prepares the financial statements significantly affects users' analysis.
 When an entity uses more than one measurement basis in the financial statements, for example when particular classes of assets are revalued, it is sufficient to provide an indication of the categories of assets and liabilities to which each measurement basis is applied.

 - 119 In deciding whether a particular accounting policy should be disclosed, management considers whether disclosure would assist users in understanding how transactions, other events and conditions are reflected in reported financial performance and financial position.
 Each entity considers the nature of its operations and the policies that the users of its financial statements would expect to be disclosed for that type of entity.
 Disclosure of particular accounting policies is especially useful to users when those policies are selected from alternatives allowed in SLFRSs.
 An example is disclosure of whether an entity applies the fair value or cost model to its investment property (see LKAS 40 Investment Property).
 Some SLFRSs specifically require disclosure of particular accounting policies, including choices made by management between different policies they allow.
 For example, LKAS 16 requires disclosure of the measurement bases used for classes of property, plant and equipment. - 120 [Deleted] - 121 An accounting policy may be significant because of the nature of the entity's operations even if amounts for current and prior periods are not material.
 It is also appropriate to disclose each significant accounting policy that is not specifically required by SLFRSs but the entity selects and applies in accordance with LKAS 8. - 122 An entity shall disclose, along with its significant accounting policies or other notes, the judgements, apart from those involving estimations (see paragraph 125), that management has made in the process of applying the entity's accounting policies and that have the most significant effect on the amounts recognised in the financial statements. - 123 In the process of applying the entity's accounting policies, management makes various judgements, apart from those involving estimations, that can significantly affect the amounts it recognises in the financial statements.
-For example, management makes judgements in determining: - (a) whether financial assets are held-to-maturity investments; - (b) when substantially all the significant risks and rewards of ownership of financial assets and lease assets are transferred to other entities; and
+For example, management makes judgements in determining: - (a) [deleted] - (b) when substantially all the significant risks and rewards of ownership of financial assets and, for lessors assets subject to leases are transferred to other entities;

-- (c) whether, in substance, particular sales of goods are financing arrangements and therefore do not give rise to revenue. - 124 Some of the disclosures made in accordance with paragraph 122 are required by other SLFRSs.
+- (c) whether, in substance, particular sales of goods are financing arrangements and therefore do not give rise to revenue; and - (d) whether the contractual terms of a financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding. - 124 Some of the disclosures made in accordance with paragraph 122 are required by other SLFRSs.
 For example, SLFRS 12 Disclosure of Interests in Other Entities requires an entity to disclose the judgements it has made in determining whether it controls another entity.
 LKAS 40 Investment Property requires disclosure of the criteria developed by the entity to distinguish investment property from owner-occupied property and from property held for sale in the ordinary course of business, when classification of the property is difficult.